How to brush your hair the right way

 THE TECHNIQUE FOR BRUSHING HAIR

 Do you brush your hair from root to tip?
 You’re already off to a bad start!
 Starting at the root and pulling hair down to the ends can pull strands out of the follicle, resulting in hair breakage.
 We recommend starting a few inches off the bottom and slowly working your way up the strand in small sections and short strokes to remove hair tangles.
-This technique is much more efficient at preventing unwanted hair damage and breakage.
+This technique is much more efficient at preventing unwanted hair-problem-damaged-hair and breakage.

 HOW TO BRUSH WET HAIR